kghadtan/Personal-Portfolio/README.md

 ## About

 This website is built with HTML, CSS, and a little bit of JavaScript.
 It serves as a platform to present my work, experiences, and contact information.
+The exact styling — including margins and layout adjustments — was first tested using the browser’s Inspect tool to visually test and apply changes in real-time.

 ## Features